apache/mxnet/scala-package/examples/src/main/scala/ml/dmlc/mxnetexamples/inferexample/objectdetector/README.md

 Probabilties: 0.8226818
 (Coord:,83.82353,179.13998,206.63783,476.7875)
 ```
-The first output came from the image `dog.jpg`, with top3 prediction picked.
+the outputs come from the the input image, with top3 predictions picked.

 ## Infer API Details
 This example uses ObjectDetector class provided by MXNet's scala package Infer APIs.
-It provides methods to load the images, create NDArray out of BufferedImage and run prediction using Classifier and Predictor APIs.
+It provides methods to load the images, create NDArray out of Java BufferedImage and run prediction using Classifier and Predictor APIs.

 ## References